205g0/notebook-free-notebook/README.md

+_Disclaimer: If you think there is nothing wrong with notebooks (.ipynb files) or a data scientist who never coded professionally in teams before this post might not be for you or offense you._

 # notebook-free-notebook
 ## A professional, lock-in-free Jupyter dev env for coders, teams and non-trivial, large Jupyter projects
 ### Minimal but fully-featured, no fluff, no nonsense, no docs, no .ipynb, free  🎅🏼  🎅🏼  🎅🏼